USS Seawolf (SSN-575): 1974–1978

-In 1974, Seawolf completed post-conversion testing and evaluation period and conducted its first Pacific Fleet deployment, operating independently for a period of three months.
-For its performance of duty, it was awarded a second Navy Unit Commendation.
+In 1974, Seawolf completed post-conversion testing and evaluation period and conducted her first Pacific Fleet deployment, operating independently for a period of three months.
+For its performance of duty, she was awarded a second Navy Unit Commendation.
 In 1975, Seawolf came under the exclusive direction of Submarine Development Group One, and for outstanding performance in 1974–1975, was awarded a Battle Efficiency "E."

-In 1976, Seawolf received its second consecutive Battle Efficiency "E" and the Engineering "E" for Excellence.
-During its second Pacific Fleet deployment, it conducted independent submerged operations for three months and demonstrated superior endurance by remaining submerged for 89 consecutive days, a U.S. Navy record.
-It received her third Navy Unit Commendation.
+In 1976, Seawolf received her second consecutive Battle Efficiency "E" and the Engineering "E" for Excellence.
+During her second Pacific Fleet deployment, she conducted independent submerged operations for three months and demonstrated superior endurance by remaining submerged for 89 consecutive days, a U.S. Navy record.
+She received her third Navy Unit Commendation.

-In 1977, Seawolf received its third Battle Efficiency "E" and her second Engineering "E" for Excellence.
-During its third Pacific Fleet deployment, it conducted 79 consecutive days of independent submerged operations and received its fourth Navy Unit Commendation and the Navy Expeditionary Medal.
-In 1978, Seawolf conducted its fourth Pacific Fleet deployment.
+In 1977, Seawolf received her third Battle Efficiency "E" and her second Engineering "E" for Excellence.
+During her third Pacific Fleet deployment, she conducted 79 consecutive days of independent submerged operations and received her fourth Navy Unit Commendation and the Navy Expeditionary Medal.
+In 1978, Seawolf conducted her fourth Pacific Fleet deployment.